 SiREM technicians preparing sediment for reduced metals treatability study for mercury treatment

-Reduced metals are used to abiotically enhance remediation for a wide variety of contaminants in groundwater and soil/sediment.
-SiREM performs both microcosm and column studies for reduced metals applications using granular, nano-scale and micro-scale zero valent iron (ZVI), zero-valent magnesium, zinc and reduced iron minerals (e.g., siderite).
+Reduced metals are widely used to enhance remediation for a wide variety of contaminants in groundwater and soil/sediment.
+SiREM performs both microcosm and column studies for reduced metals applications using granular, nanoscale and micro-scale zero valent iron (ZVI), zero-valent magnesium, zinc and reduced iron minerals (e.g., siderite).
 Reduced metals microcosm studies are constructed using site groundwater and aquifer material to evaluate

 - Design loading rates

-- Effectiveness of specific reduced metals for remediation of particular contaminants
+- Effectiveness of specific reduced metals for remediation of contaminants

 - Use of bi-metallic particles (e.g., Mg-ZVI, Pd-ZVI)